Camping Near South Mountains State Park

 What are the camping fees in South Mountains State Park?

-At South Mountains State Park, camping fees are very reasonable compared to other North Carolina state parks.
-Family campsites cost $15 per night for up to six people, while group camping areas accommodate up to 35 people at $40 per night.
-These rates are similar to nearby parks like Lake James State Park and make for an affordable outdoor adventure.
+At South Mountains State Park, camping fees are very reasonable compared to other nearby parks like Lake James State Park and Stone Mountain State Park.
+Family camping sites cost $15 per night, while group camping areas accommodate up to 35 people at $45 per night.
+All sites include access to basic amenities like picnic tables, fire rings, and nearby water sources.